Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 1. open property tag i.e <property>
 2. open name tag and the write `dfs.name.dir`and then close name tag.
-3. open value tag an then give the /directory name that you have created above 👆 and then close value tag.
+3. open value tag and then give the /directory-name that you have created above 👆 and then close value tag.
 4. Close the property tag.
 5. Save the file